7.1 A/B Testing

 Biases & Tips

-• Peeking bias Looking at results before the planned sample size is reached and stopping when they “look significant” inflates false-positive rates dramatically.
-Pre-commit to the sample size from Prep, or use a tool with sequential testing that accounts for multiple looks.
+• Peeking bias Checking results before the planned sample size is reached and stopping the moment they “look significant” sharply raises the odds of a false win: the more often you look, the more likely you are to catch a random swing and mistake it for a real effect.
+Pre-commit to the sample size from Prep, or use a tool with always-valid testing built to handle repeated looks.

 • Novelty effect A new variant often outperforms the control simply because it is new and users notice it.
 The lift fades after 2-4 weeks.
 For changes that will live in production long-term, run the test long enough to see the novelty wear off, or follow up with a holdout cohort.

-• Segment imbalance If the random split is uneven across important segments (gender, plan tier, device, geography), the comparison is contaminated.
-Verify the split is balanced on key attributes within the first hour, and rerandomize if it is not.
+• Randomization imbalance If the random split is uneven across important segments (gender, plan tier, device, geography), the comparison is contaminated and the measured lift cannot be trusted.

-• Survivorship bias in results The users who completed the funnel are not a random sample of users who entered it.
-Drop-off itself can vary between control and variant.
-Measure the full funnel, not just the final conversion.
+• Survivorship bias in results The participants who reach the end of a flow are not a random sample of everyone who entered it, and where people drop out can itself differ between the control and the variant.
+Measure every step of the flow, not just the final action, so you see where each version gains or loses people.

 • Confirmation bias in analysis If you want the variant to win, you will find a segment where it does.
 Pre-register the primary metric and the segments you will analyze before the test ends.
 Treat post-hoc segments as hypotheses, not findings.